approov/quickstart-golang-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

     token_binding_payload, has_pay_key := claims.(jwt.MapClaims)["pay"]

     if ! has_pay_key {
-        // We don't return an error, because the Approov fail-over server doesn't provide the `pay` key. return claims, nil
+        return claims, fmt.Errorf("the `pay` claim is missing in the token payload.")
     }

     // We use the Authorization token here, but feel free to use another header.
-However, you need to bind this header to the
+    // However, no matter the header you choose, you also need to bind it to the
     // Approov token in the mobile app. token_binding_header := request.Header["Authorization"]

+    // If the request as more then 1 Authorization header you want to return an
+    // error.
+    // NEVER choose one of the headers, otherwise you are opening yourself to
+    // potential attacks.
     if len(token_binding_header) != 1 {
-        return claims, fmt.Errorf("The header to perform the verification for the token binding is missing, empty or has more than one entry.")
+        return claims, fmt.Errorf("the header to perform the verification for the token binding is missing, empty or has more than one entry.")
     }

-    // We need to hash and base64 encode the token binding header, because we need to compare it in the same way it was
+    // We need to hash and base64 encode the token binding header to match how
-    // included in the Approov token on the mobile app. token_binding_header_hashed := sha256.Sum256([]byte(token_binding_header[0]))
+    // it was done when it was included on the Approov token. token_binding_header_hashed := sha256.Sum256([]byte(token_binding_header[0]))
     token_binding_header_encoded := base64.StdEncoding.EncodeToString(token_binding_header_hashed[:])

     if token_binding_payload != token_binding_header_encoded {
-        return claims, fmt.Errorf("Invalid token binding.")
+        return claims, fmt.Errorf("invalid token binding.")
     }

     return claims, nil